dotnet/blazor-samples/8.0/BlazorWebAssemblyStandaloneWithIdentity/README.md

    * `appsettings.json` file in the root of the `Backend` app.
    * `wwwroot/appsettings.json` file in the `BlazorWasmAuth` app.

+1. If you plan to run the apps using the command line with `dotnet run`, note that the .NET CLI uses the first launch profile in the launch settings file to run the app, which is the `http` profile.
+Therefore, using `dotnet run` runs the apps insecurely (HTTP protocol).
+To run the apps securely (HTTPS protocol), take ***either*** of the following approaches:

+   * Pass the launch profile option to the command when running the apps: `dotnet run -lp https`.
+   * In the launch settings file (`Properties/launchSettings.json`) of each project, rotate the `https` profile to the top of the profiles (place it above the `http` launch profile).

+   If you use Visual Studio to run the apps, Visual Studio automatically uses the `https` launch profile.
+No action is required to run the apps securely when using Visual Studio.

 1. Run the `Backend` and `BlazorWasmAuth` apps.